EnzymeAD/rustbook/src/rev.md

 `DuplicatedOnly` has the same effect as `DualOnly` on input Arguments.
 The original input will now be taken by Value, allowing to use it as a scratch space.
-If the original Type was a mutable reference, we can additionally additionally save the computation of any updates to that value.
+If the original Type was a mutable reference, we can additionally save the computation of any updates to that value.

 > <div class="warning">
 > Unlike Forward Mode, Reverse Mode will always overwrite (zero) your seed!
-> If you want to call a function generated through Reverse Mode, you will have to reset your seed values!
+> If you want to call a function generated through Reverse Mode multiple times, you will have to reset your seed values!
 > </div>